MohamedHelmy296/Summaries/README.md

         - Assignment Operator
         - Precedence and Associativity Operators
         - Decision Making (if Condition, if else, if else if else)

+ - *lec_5*

+       - Revision on if Condition + Nested If
+       - goto Statement
+       - Switch Case + Nested Switch
+       - Looping (For, while, do-while) + Nested for
+       - Break and Continue Statement

     ********************************************************************************************************************************************************************************************************

                                                           20 September 2023